ruricolist/fare-quasiquote/README.md

 However, beware to not leak `fare-quasiquote` into systems you load that do not `:depends-on ("fare-quasiquote")`;
-and so until ASDF is fixed to do that for you (hopefully by ASDF 3.3), before you call `(asdf:load-system ...)`, you need to restore the default `*readtable*` with, e.g.:
+and so until ASDF is fixed to do that for you (hopefully some day in the ASDF 3.x series), before you call `(asdf:load-system ...)`, you need to restore the default `*readtable*` with, e.g.: